-What are web hosting databases?
-A database is, quite simply, a place to store and retrieve data.
+A database is, in simple terms, a place to store and retrieve data.
 Like a filing cabinet.
 This could be numbers, text, essays about Leeroy Jenkins, or 0's and 1's.
 In practical usage, web hosting databases store your blog entries, the date they were posted, the comments people posted with them, and your login information.
-It's all stored in the database.
+It's all stored in a database.

 If you want to store any kind of data, like blog posts or comments, on your website then you need a database.
 If you want to use almost any type of web scripts like a blog (WordPress, b2evolution), a forum, (phpBB, bbPress), a shopping cart (ZenCart, OSCommerce), a Content Management System (Joomla, Drupal), a Photo Gallery (Coppermine), or a Wiki…(deep breath)…you need a database.
 Almost all web applications need web hosting databases.